A Study On Eco-Tourism And Tourism Destinations for Sustainable Growth Assignment Sample

 3.3 Research Design

-Researchers may use the explanatory study approach to better comprehend a certain subject, determine how or why a specific phenomenon occurs, and make predictions about the future (Sun and Lipsitz, 2018).
+Researchers may use the explanatory study approach to better comprehend a certain subject, determine how or why a specific phenomenon occurs, and make predictions (Sun and Lipsitz, 2018).
 Explanatory research design is the best option for this researcher since it allows the researcher to complete the whole project without sacrificing any of the study's objectives.

 3.4 Research Data Collection Process

 Secondary qualitative data collection aids in improving the precision of primary data collection by allowing the researcher to identify information gaps and flaws, as well as what more data is required (Orsini et al., 2020).
-From now on, the researcher will gather secondary qualitative data using this method and implementing it.
+From now on, the researcher will gather secondary qualitative data using this method and implement it.

 3.5 Research Data Analysis Process